DishaDewangan/Seedhe_Maut_Website/README.md

 # Seedhe_Maut_Website
-The Seedhe Maut Fan Website is a personal project that I designed and developed from the ground up using **HTML and CSS**.
+The Seedhe Maut Fan Website is a personal project that I designed and developed from scratch using **HTML and CSS**.
 This website is dedicated to one of my favorite rap duo, Seedhe Maut, and serves as a fan page to showcase their music, style, and essence.

-I used a variety of modern web development techniques to create a visually engaging and responsive website.
+I used a variety of modern web development techniques to create a visually engaging website.
 The site layout leverages CSS Flexbox and Grid to ensure proper alignment, spacing, and structure across different devices.
 I incorporated CSS transitions and effects to enhance the user experience with smooth animations and hover effects.

 For multimedia content, I embedded videos using iframes, allowing users to watch Seedhe Maut’s music videos directly on the website without navigating away from the page.
 The design includes a fixed navigation bar for easy access to different sections, a header with a custom background, and a clean, modern UI that matches the aesthetic of the rap duo.